-- Think about other things with a time associated, such as the library books needing returned, the dry cleaning waiting for pick-up, or the permission slip begging to be signed.
+- Think about other things with a time associated, such as library books needing returned, dry cleaning waiting for pick-up, or the permission slip begging to be signed.

 2. Focus on food and clothes first.

-- Figure out what you’ll feed everyone today, and then make a menu for the rest of the week.
+- Figure out what you’ll feed everyone today, and then make a meal plan for the rest of the week.